Table of contentsClick link to navigate to the desired location

 SELECT setval('your_table_id_seq', (SELECT MAX(id) FROM your_table));

-This will align the SEQUENCE but will not fill in the gaps in already created IDs.
+This will align the SEQUENCE but will not fill gaps in already created IDs.
 This is normal behavior for PostgreSQL.
 If you critically need sequential IDs, you can use ROW_NUMBER(), but it is not recommended for primary IDs.

 This post doesn't have any additions from the author yet.